inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 ### Check your database for the `alembic_version` table

-InvenioRDM v13 contained a race condition that, in some cases, prevented the `alembic_version` table from being created in the database.
+InvenioRDM v13 contained a race condition that could have prevented the `alembic_version` table from being created.
 [Alembic](https://alembic.sqlalchemy.org/) uses this table to track database schema migrations, and you cannot upgrade to v14 without it.

 !!! warning "Check the `alembic_version` table before updating any packages!"